-Each NEO has entered into an Employment Agreement with Aon that addresses the payments and benefits that he or she will receive under various termination scenarios.
+During 2017, each NEO was party to an employment agreement with Aon that addresses the payments and benefits that he or she will receive under various termination scenarios.
 Non-competition and non-solicitation covenants apply to each NEO for a period of two years, in each case following the termination of employment of such executive without regard to the reason for such termination.